ven4u/ToolBar/README.md

 Provides a dedicated space for giving your app an identity.

-3.Contextualmenu Toolbar is changing the toolbsr based on the some action in the activity such that it help to navigate to contextualmenu Toolbar
+3.ContextualMenu Toolbar is changing the toolbsr based on the some action in the activity such that it help to navigate to ContextualMenu Toolbar